enanomapper/toxbank-api-server/README.md

 #The Java ToxBank API Protocol service software.

-There are maven profiles  -P toxbank and -P enm
+There are maven profiles  -P toxbank and -P enm for [ToxBank](http://www.toxbank.net) and [eNanoMapper](http://www.enanomapper.net) protocol services, respectively.

 The tests assume